-Table 114: Instances and Nets/Routes Preferences
+Table 107: Instances and Nets/Routes Preferences

-Preference Description Instances Show Highlight Color of Instances on Top of Overassigned/Fixed /Locked Color When enabled, the Instance Highlight color has a higher priority than all other Instance states except Selection.
-Show Overassignment Color on Instances with Site Overassignment Errors Allows toggling whether site over-assignment errors are displayed visually on the Floorplanner view.
-Show Fixed Color on Instances with Fixed Placement If disabled, both fixed placement and non-fixed placement instances are shown in the same color, grey by default.
+Preference Description Instances Grab focus on mouse- over If enabled, the Floorplanner view grabs focus whenever the cursor moves into the view.
+Drag scroll margin size The size, in pixels, of the "drag scroll margins."
+Defines how close the cursor must get to an edge of the Floorplanner view to start drag scrolling.
+Drag scroll speed Defines How far, in pixels, the view moves on each drag scroll.
+Show Highlight Color of Instances on top of Overassigned/Fixed /Locked ColorWhen enabled, the Instance Highlight color has a higher priority than all other Instance is Show Overassignment Color on Instances with Site Overassignment Allows toggling whether site over-assignment errors are displayed visually on the Floorplayed view.
+Errors View.
+Show Fixed Color on Instances with Fixed PlacementIf disabled, both fixed placement and non-fixed placement instances are shown in the color, grey by default.
 Show Locked Color on Instances with Locked Placement If disabled, locked and non-locked instances are shown with the same color.
-Show Site Borders on Placed Instances (1) If enabled, all placed instances are rendered with the Site border color as an outline around the instance.
+Show Site Borders on Placed InstancesIf enabled, all placed instances are rendered with the Site border color as an outline arour instance.
 If disabled, placed instances are rendered without a site border.
-Always Show Highlighted Instances If enabled, Highlighted instances are always displayed, even if their layer (Instances/Selected Instances) is otherwise disabled.
-If disabled, Highlighted instances are only displayed when their layer (Instances/Selected Instances) is enabled.
-Nets/Routes Route Rendering Mode Allows altering how Non-clock Routes and Clock Routes are drawn (when the Non-clock Routes or Clock Routes layers are enabled, respectively, in the Floorplanner palette).
-Choices are Actual Route and 1 Corner. • Actual Route mode draws a single straight line from wire sources to wire sinks for each route segment. • 1 Corner mode draws two lines for each wire: from each wire source, draws a vertical line to the wire sink Y coordinate, then a horizontal line to the wire sink; no diagonal lines are used, which speeds rendering in complex designs.
+Always Show Highlighted InstancesIf enabled, Highlighted instances are always displayed, even if their layer (Instances) is otherwise disabled.
+If disabled, Highlighted instances are only displayed their layer (Instances/Selected Instances) is enabled.
+Nets/Routes Allows altering how Non-clock Routes and Clock Routes are drawn (when the Non-clock Routes or Clock Routes layers are enabled, respectively, in the Floorplanner palette).
+Choices are Actual Route and 1 Corner. • Actual Route mode draws a single straight line from wire sources to wire sinks for each route segment.

-Preference Description Always Show Highlighted Nets If enabled, Highlighted nets are always displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
+Preference Description Route Rendering Mode I Corner mode draws two lines for each wire: from each wire source, draws a vertical line to the wire sink Y coordinate, then a horizontal line to the wire sink; no diagonal lines are used, which speeds rendering in complex designs.
+Always Show Highlighted Nets If enabled, Highlighted nets are always displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
 If disabled, Highlighted nets are only displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
 Always Show Selected Nets If enabled, Selected nets are always displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
 If disabled, Selected nets are only displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
 Show Selected Nets on Top of Highlighted Nets Allows changing whether the Selection or Highlight color takes priority, and is painted "on top" of the other state during rendering.
 Thickness of Highlighted Nets The highlight color of a net is rendered this many pixels wide.
 Thickness of Selected Nets The selection color of a net is rendered this many pixels wide.